As many of the developers out there know Ruby on Rails has been getting a lot

 PHP for the little stuff.
 For now, that’s

-• The Rails mailing list is full of people having problems with Rails in
+all I need though if anything is vulnerable its PHP. - The Rails mailing list is full of people having problems with Rails in

 production.
 Memory leaks, fragility in the configuration of the machine,